 Making a Text Highlighter

-In MS Word, you can make text look as if it?s been highlighted with a highlighter marker.
-It?s a handy feature when you?re trying to emphasize text in, lets say, an article.
+In MS Word, you can make text look as if it’s been highlighted with a highlighter marker.
+It’s a handy feature when you’re trying to emphasize text in, let’s say, an article.
 Can I do that same type of thing in InDesign?

 Anyway, once you have some text selected and the Custom Underline dialog box open, you can give the text a thick, yellow (or any color) underline.
 Then adjust the Offset to set the highlight in the position you want vertically.
+Try using black as your highlight color to create a redacted look or set the line type to dots and fill the gap with the same color to create rounded ends.

 Here’s a sample of this highlighting effect (before and after):